walkable-server/docs/README.md

 ## Overview

-Basically you define your schema like this:
+Basically you define your floor-plan like this:

 ```text
 {:idents           { ;; query with `[:person/by-id 1]` will result in